Employment and unemployment

 Methodological note

 The Labour Force Survey is a continuous survey, which means that the sample is evenly spread over the 52 (reference) weeks of the year.
 The selected respondents answer a questionnaire mainly related to their activity in the course of a given reference week.
-The data presented here reflect the averages for the quarter or the year.
+The data presented here reflect the averages for the quarter.

 Definitions